-To be honest, there is little purpose to modularizing just parts of the UI or just parts of the server portion for an applet, as these modules for both should be made to work together.
+To be honest, there is little purpose to modularizing just parts of the UI or just parts of the server portion for an applet, as the modules for both should be made to work together.
 However, this is a convenient place to divide the content of this guide, so that is how it is going to be.
 Luckily of the two, the UI is the easier to modularize, at least in my opinion.

 There are two things we will need before getting started; an idea of the UI without modularization, and the goal for the UI with it.
 We already have the UI without modularization, so here is that code again: